 Takashi Miike’s psychosexual magnum opus remains notorious for its excruciating depictions of torture and mutilation – and for good reason too.
 Horror cinema doesn’t get any more horrifying than the almost unbearably tense climax, in which the young Asami enacts merciless, anatomically precise vengeance upon widower Shigeharu with childish glee.
 What perhaps deserves a little more attention, however, is the richly layered, carefully composed and steadily paced build-up to the gore, which takes up the majority of the film’s runtime and evokes more empathy towards its two leads than possibly any other entry on this list.
 Though anyone’s first viewing of Audition will likely be a strikingly visceral experience, this is a film that gets a little more complex, cohesive and human with each revisit.

 It’s for more than just enhanced shock effect that Audition seems to start and end as two very different films.
 At its heart, this is basically a story about conflicting personal fantasies and the personal demons, desires and hang-ups they contain.
 In the case of Shigeharu, this internal narrative is a search for love that plays out like a bizarre deconstruction of your average rom-com, in which he seeks to find his new wife via a mock audition process for hopeful actresses.
-As this somewhat dubious tale progresses, oblique signs of guilt, fear and anxiety come bubbling to the surface like subconscious thoughts, while Shigeharu’s fragile rom-com narrative is gradually confronted by Asami’s psychotic delusions, countering the self-centred but gentle male fantasies of the film’s first half by making grotesque art out of the male body.
-Like Shigeharu, Asami acts out her fantasies as a means of liberation from loneliness and a sad past, though granted her emotional outlet involves a lot more needles and piano wire.
+As this somewhat dubious tale progresses, oblique signs of guilt, fear and anxiety come bubbling to the surface like subconscious thoughts, while Shigeharu’s fragile rom-com narrative is gradually confronted by Asami’s psychotic delusions, countering the self-centred male fantasies of the film’s first half by making grotesque art out of the male body.
+Like Shigeharu, Asami acts out her fantasies as a means of liberation from loneliness and a sad past, though, granted, her emotional outlet involves a lot more needles and piano wire.